 Reflecting on the day—on moments in which we confronted our own white supremacist conditioning and on moments in which we were still bound by its limiting beliefs—is an investment in our recovery.
 Relevant spiritual practices may play a helpful role in this step, as a way to encourage us toward continued growth and connection, beyond our mistakes.

 12.)
-We committed ourselves to sharing this message with our white brothers and sisters…in order to build a supportive recovery community and to encourage personal accountability within our culture.
+We committed ourselves to sharing this message with our white brothers, sisters, and siblings…in order to build a supportive recovery community and to encourage personal accountability within our culture.

 Assisting others to seek help in recovering from white supremacist conditioning and in becoming an ally with people of color is a core component of recovery.
 Working with future recovery-from-white-supremacist-conditioning groups is a common choice for this step.